samthigpen/latency-test-data/README.md

 latency-test-data
 =================

-results of latency tests on PC hardware
+results of real-time latency tests on PC hardware